 Horses can become dehydrated at any time during the year which can lead to serious health issues and affect their performance.
 Soaked feeds such as hay replacers are a useful tool to increase the horse’s water intake and can be particularly helpful for horses that are reluctant to drink.

 Historically warm bran mashes were fed after a day of hard work to hydrate and warm the horse.
 With further scientific knowledge this practice has become outdated.
 We now understand that using a different feed once a week or fortnight can cause digestive upset and the role that fibre fermentation plays in generating body heat.
-Mashes, such as the new Pure Feed Graze, have been formulated to aid hydration without putting additional strain on the microbes in the gut.
+Mashes, such as the new Pure Meadow Mash, have been formulated to aid hydration without putting additional strain on the microbes in the gut.

 Keeping hydrated in cold weather

 During the winter months when the growth rate of grass slows, many horses move onto hay or haylage as their main source of fibre.
 Hay and haylage have a much lower water content compared to fresh grass and this, combined with the fact that horses can drink around 10% less water in cold weather, can lead to an overall decrease in the water intake of the horse.
 Dehydration is often overlooked in winter months but it can cause serious health issues such as impaction colic and affect performance.
 To counteract this drinking water can be warmed to 15-20°C, hay can be soaked and mashes can be used.
 Soaked hay replacers or fibre mashes provide both a high water and fibre content which help to rehydrate the horse and generate heat to keep the horse warm through fermentation of the fibre in the hindgut.